 - Nuclear envelope is reformed.

-The cytoplasm and the cell divides resulting in 2 non-identical diploid daughter cells.
+The cytoplasm and the cell division result in 2 non-identical haploid daughter cells.

 - The chromatin condenses into chromosomes.